 The D'Youville Freshman Experience (DFX) is designed to assist the freshmen class.
 The first year will be exciting, fun and challenging.
 DFX will help students successfully deal with the adjustment issues that all freshmen face.
 Starting with orientation, freshmen are assigned a college mentor and are registered for FOCUS: Freshmen Seminar.
-In addition there are specific activities and leadership opportunities (D'Youville Leads) as well as a Peer Mentor Program (coordinated through the Leadership Development Institute).
+In addition there are specific activities and leadership opportunities specifically designed for freshman.